mandiant/flare-fakenet-ng/README.md

 Before we dive in and run FakeNet-NG let's go over a few basic concepts.
 The tool consists of several modules working together.
-One such important module is the diverter which is responsible for redirecting traffic to a collection of listeners.
-The diverter forces applications to interact with FakeNet-NG as opposed to real servers.
+One such important module is the Diverter which is responsible for redirecting traffic to a collection of listeners.
+The Diverter forces applications to interact with FakeNet-NG as opposed to real servers.
 Listeners are individual services handling incoming connections and allowing us to examine application's traffic (e.g. malware signatures).